 Indigenous people are no strangers to sickness and disease; they have been dealing with them for tens of thousands of years.
 They do not wear lab coats.
 They do not recruit volunteers for clinical trials.
 They do not publish their findings in the Rainforest Journal of Indigenous Medicine (there is no such publication).
 Yet they have encyclopedic knowledge of natural treatments and cures.

 It should surprise no one that due to lack of national political leadership, Brazil emerged as the new coronavirus epicenter last month.
 Amazonas State, in particular, has been badly impacted.
 That state is home to many indigenous people.
 So it should surprise no one that, last month, they began reporting that they'd had some success treating coronavirus symptoms using traditional medicine.
 Similarly, in Africa, crowdfunding is being used to raise funds to investigate the effectiveness of the artemisia plant.
 These are the clinical trials not included in the official numbers.
 Mainstream media predictably perpetuates the Eurocentric, elitist view that indigenous people cannot better white superiority.

 The relationship between knowledge and science is complex.
 We oversimplify that relationship when we believe that science produces knowledge.
 Indigenous people know that science is a subset of knowledge.
 There is at least an equal chance that the clinical trials by indigenous people will defeat coronavirus before ours.
-Who, then, leads the science that will still be needed in the post-coronavirus world?If you enjoyed reading this opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+Who, then, leads the science that will still be needed in the post-coronavirus world?If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!